PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 09:00:53
+Last updated: 2024-04-06 09:01:29
-Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves